liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/01-implementing-workflow-handlers.markdown

 # Implementing Workflow Handlers

 In this section you'll learn to implement workflow handlers.
-Workflow handlers are fairly simple clases that interact with both the portal's workflow classes and your service layer (by calling `updateStatus` on the appropriate entity).
+Workflow handlers are fairly simple classes that interact with both the portal's workflow classes and your service layer (by calling `updateStatus` on the appropriate entity).

 ## Creating a Workflow Handler for Guestbook Entries

-Create a new package in your `docroot/WEB-INF/src` folder, and call it `com.liferay.docs.guestbook.workflow`.
-Create a new class in the package, called `EntryWorkflowHandler`.
+Create a new package in your `docroot/WEB-INF/src` folder and call it `com.liferay.docs.guestbook.workflow`.
+Create a new class in the package called `EntryWorkflowHandler`.
 Populate it with the following code:

     public class EntryWorkflowHandler extends BaseWorkflowHandler {